-National antitrust law applies only to infringements not covered by EC antitrust law (article 1 of the Competition Law).
-Therefore, in principle, the courts of appeals should decline jurisdiction over infringements affecting trade within member states and thus falling within the scope of EC antitrust law.
-Accordingly, the Milan Court of Appeals has declined jurisdiction over an infringement that, based on the facts as presented by the plaintiff, affected trade between member states (Appello Milano, 15 to 24 May 2007).
-Remarkably, in a previous interim order the same court stated that, regardless of the applicability of EC antitrust law, the courts of appeals may retain jurisdiction over the matter if the plaintiff also alleges a violation of the Competition Law (see obiter in Appello Milano, 10 to 18 January 2006).
-The latter solution, however, could encourage the application of national and EC antitrust rules by different courts to the same infringement and thus was held inconsistent with article 3 of EC Regulation No. 1/2003, pursuant to which national courts applying national antitrust rules to infringements that may affect trade within member states must also apply EC antitrust rules.
+National antitrust law applies only to infringements not covered by EU antitrust law (article 1 of the Competition Law).
+Therefore, in principle, the courts of appeals should decline jurisdiction over infringements affecting trade within member states and thus falling within the scope of EU antitrust law.
+Accordingly, in its latest rulings on the point, the Milan Court of Appeals has declined jurisdiction over infringements that, based on the facts as presented by the plaintiffs, affected trade between member states (Appello Milano, 15 to 24 May 2007; Appello Milano, 24 February 2010; Appello Milano, 1 October 2010).
+Remarkably, in a previous interim order the same court stated that, regardless of the applicability of EU antitrust law, the courts of appeals may retain jurisdiction over the matter if the plaintiff also alleges a violation of the Competition Law (see obiter in Appello Milano, 10 to 18 January 2006).
+The latter solution, however, could encourage the application of national and EU antitrust rules by different courts to the same infringement and thus was held inconsistent with article 3 of EC Regulation No. 1/2003, pursuant to which national courts applying national antitrust rules to infringements that may affect trade within member states must also apply EU antitrust rules.

-Based on general civil liability principles, a plaintiff claiming antitrust damages must prove that the defendant intentionally or negligently violated the Competition Law, the plaintiff suffered damages and a direct causal link exists between the defendant's conduct and the alleged damages.
+Based on general civil liability principles, a plaintiff claiming antitrust damages must prove that the defendant intentionally or negligently violated the Competition Law or EU antitrust rules, the plaintiff suffered damages, and a direct causal link exists between the defendant's conduct and the alleged damages.
 Depending on the underlying facts, antitrust infringements may also give rise to damages actions based on contract liability (for example, being party to a cartel may induce a company to act in bad faith towards its customers or distributors).

 Consumers may also rely on consumer protection provisions, such as article 1(2)(e) of Law No. 281 of 1998 on consumers' and final users' rights, pursuant to which these categories of persons enjoy a fundamental right 'to honesty, transparency and fairness in contractual relationships'.
-An infringement of this right is actionable, for example, by claiming damages against the company selling the goods or providing the service in question, to the extent that the sale price was raised as a result of an agreement between the company and its competitors (Giudice di pace Lecce, 30 January 2003).
+An infringement of this right is actionable, for example, by claiming damages against the company selling the goods or providing the service in question to the extent that the sale price was raised as a result of an agreement between the company and its competitors (Giudice di pace Lecce, 30 January 2003).

-In what types of antitrust matters are private actions available?
+4 In what types of antitrust matters are private actions available?

-Private antitrust actions may be filed in connection with any possible violation of the Competition Law or articles 81 and 82 of the EC Treaty, as shown by the following examples.
+Private antitrust actions may be filed in connection with any possible violation of the Competition Law or articles 101 and 102 TFEU, as shown by the following examples.